rizkiagus/ergo-layout-alice/keymaps/default/readme.md

-# The default keymap for bt66tech60
+# The default keymap for ergo